slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -->

 > *"An artist is someone who has learned to trust in himself."
--- Ludwig van Beethoven*
+-- Ludwig van Beethoven [1770]*

 > *"No artist tolerates reality."
--- Friedrich Nietzsche*
+-- Friedrich Nietzsche [1844]*

 > *"An artist is not paid by his work but by his vision."
 -- James Whistler*

+> *"A true artist will let his wife starve, his children go barefoot, his mother drudge for his living at seventy, sooner than work at anything but his art."
+-- George Bernard Shaw [1856]*

+> *"Anybody with artistic ambitions is always trying to reconnect with the way they saw things as child."
+-- Tim Burton [1958]*

 > *"The role of the artist is to ask questions, not to answer them."
--- Anton Chekhov*
+-- Anton Chekhov [1860]*

-> *"A true artist will let his wife starve, his children go barefoot, his mother drudge for his living at seventy, sooner than work at anything but his art."
--- George Bernard Shaw*

 > *"I went into the business for the money, and the art grew out of it.
 If people are disillusioned by that remark, I can’t help it.
 It’s the truth."
--- Charlie Chaplin*
+-- Charlie Chaplin [1889]*

+> *"An artist discovers his genious the day he dares not to please."
+-- André Malraux [1901]*

 > *"An intellectual says a simple thing in an hard way.
 An artist says a hard thing in a simple way."
--- Charles Bukowski*
+-- Charles Bukowski [1920]*

+> *"To be an artist, you have to give up everything, including the desire to be a good artist."
+-- Jasper Johns [1930]*

 > *"To be an artist, you need to live in a world of silence."
 -- Louise Bourgeois*

-> *"To be an artist, you have to give up everything, including the desire to be a good artist."
--- Jasper Johns*

-> *"An artist discovers his genious the day he dares not to please."
--- Andre Malraux*

-> *"Anybody with artistic ambitions is always trying to reconnect with the way they saw things as child."
--- Tim Burton*

 ### On aesthetics